-One of the standout features of Dylan's Hotel is its charming terrace, an outdoor space where guests can unwind and savor their drinks in an al fresco setting.
+One of the standout features of Dylan's Hotel is its charming terrace, an outdoor space where guests can unwind and savour their drinks in an al fresco setting.
 The terrace is often adorned with comfortable seating, making it a lovely spot to enjoy the fresh air and the hotel's serene surroundings.

 Final Thoughts on the Best Pubs in Dublin

 I hope that you enjoyed my guide to the best pubs in Dublin.
 These are in no particular order, as they are all good in their own unique way.
-My personal favorites are The Hairy Lemon, Café en Seine, Dylan’s, and The Foggy Dew.
+My personal favourites are The Hairy Lemon, Café en Seine, Dylan’s, and The Foggy Dew.